zxgangandy/gid/README.md

 works as a component, and allows users to override workId bits and initialization strategy.
 As a result, it is much more suitable for virtualization environment, such as [docker](https://www.docker.com/).

+## Snowflake

+**Snowflake algorithm：**
+An unique id consists of worker node, timestamp and sequence within that timestamp.
+Usually, it is a 64 bits number(long), and the default bits of that three fields are as follows:

+sign(1bit)
+The highest bit is always 0.

+delta seconds (30 bits)
+The next 30 bits, represents delta seconds since a customer epoch(2016-05-20).
+The maximum time will be 34 years.

+worker id (20 bits)
+The next 20 bits, represents the worker node id, maximum value will be 1.04 million.
+UidGenerator uses a build-in database based worker id assigner when startup by default, and it will reuse previous work node id after reboot.

+sequence (13 bits)
+the last 13 bits, represents sequence within the one second, maximum is 8192 per second by default.

 ## Dependency
 - gorm